Veritatem facientes in caritate.

 — William Deresiewicz, Excellent Sheep (2014, p.
 79)

-What builds character and virtue is carving out time for contemplation: reading, thinking, slowing down, taking walks, engaging in philosophical discussions, and mental prayer.
+What builds character and virtue is carving out time for mental prayer, reading, thinking, slowing down, taking walks, engaging in philosophical discussions.
 Doing so will help you develop a strong interior life and ground you in a moral and intellectual foundation that will give meaning, color, and texture to your life.

 COURSE MATERIALS